Vasudev-2308/LivelocationTracker/README.md

 #Code Made More Modular and Understandable

-#This App uses a Geolocator API for the Live Location Tracker so that the tracking can be easy.
+### This App uses a Geolocator API for the Live Location Tracker so that the tracking can be easy.
+### Feel free to fork it and add valid contributions